 Before 2021, our product collection was made entirely of solid brass, with different production methods used to achieve different colour finishes — some with a greater carbon footprint than others.
-After our first carbon audit in 2020, we made the decision to switch our colour-finished products (think Satin Nickel and Matt Black), to less carbon intensive metals.
+After our first annual carbon audit in 2020, we made the decision to switch our colour-finished products (think Satin Nickel and Matt Black), to less carbon intensive metals.

 We introduced aluminium and stainless steel to our range, offering varied material properties, but the same high-quality standards our customers have come to recognise us for.

 Our materials will always be our main source of carbon emissions.
 Diversifying our material range is the first step in our reduction journey, but we’ll be continually scoping more ways to improve — stay tuned for those updates, on this page.

 Reduction won’t do it all, though.
 After reduction, we pledge to offset our remaining carbon emissions by investing exclusively in third party rated projects that we feel passionate about (read more in our 2020 Carbon Footprint report).